-• An ability to design static CMOS combinational and sequential logic at the transistor level, including mask layout.

-- An ability to understand the accurate (non-ideal) MOS transistor behavior. - An ability to estimate and optimize combinational circuit delay using RC delay models and logical effort. - An ability to estimate and optimize interconnect delay and noise. - An ability to define the different kinds of power dissipation in VLSI circuits, as well as approaches for reducing it. - An ability to design for higher performance or lower area using alternative circuit families. - An ability to describe and avoid common CMOS circuit pitfalls. - An ability to compare the tradeoffs of sequencing elements including flip-flops, transparent latches, and pulsed latches. - An ability to understand and calculate max-delay constraints, min-delay constraints and the time that can be borrowed in all sequencing cases mentioned above. - An ability to describe the sources and effects of clock skew. - An ability to design and evaluate integrated circuits using Computer Aided Design (CAD) tools. - An ability to describe the structure and functionality of semiconductor memories.
+- An ability to design static CMOS combinational and sequential logic at the transistor level, including mask layout. - An ability to describe the general steps required for processing of CMOS integrated circuits. - An ability to understand the accurate (non-ideal) MOS transistor behavior. - An ability to estimate and optimize combinational circuit delay using RC delay models and logical effort. - An ability to estimate and optimize interconnect delay and noise. - An ability to define the different kinds of power dissipation in VLSI circuits, as well as approaches for reducing it. - An ability to design for higher performance or lower area using alternative circuit families. - An ability to describe and avoid common CMOS circuit pitfalls. - An ability to compare the tradeoffs of sequencing elements including flip-flops, transparent latches, and pulsed latches. - An ability to understand and calculate max-delay constraints, min-delay constraints and the time that can be borrowed in all sequencing cases mentioned above. - An ability to describe the sources and effects of clock skew. - An ability to design and evaluate integrated circuits using Computer Aided Design (CAD) tools. - · An ability to describe the structure and functionality of semiconductor memories.